rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

 ## Use As Command-Line
+- ⚠️ These are `unmaintained` and has less features
 - [Download This](https://github.com/rhythmcache/Video-to-BootAnimation-Creator-Script/releases/download/V2/bootc) and give executable permission
 - it will create just a bootanimation.zip (not module)
 - General Syntax to use for creating a looped boot-animation